-Is Maldives a rich country?
+Is Maldives a wealthy country?

 Maldives has quickly become a middle-income country, driven by the rapid growth of its tourism and fisheries sectors, but the country still contends with a large and growing fiscal deficit.
 Infrastructure projects, largely funded by China, could add significantly to debt levels.
 Political turmoil and the declaration of a state of emergency in February 2018 led to the issuance of travel warnings by several countries whose citizens visit Maldives in significant numbers, but the overall impact on tourism revenue was unclear.